hphelion/documentation/hpcloudconsole.md

     <img src="media/Monitoring3CreateEndpoint.png" width="580" alt="" />

-2. Click the Endpoint ID in the "Endpoints" screen to display the endpoint ID, the URI, the Queue, and the User Name.
+2. Click the endpoint ID in the "Endpoints" screen to display the endpoint ID, the URI, the queue, and the user name.

     <img src="media/Monitoring5EndpointDisplaybox.png" width="580" alt="" />